Pendenny Studio

 TUITION

 Tuition for 60-minute classes is $275 per student per semester.
 For the Autumn, Winter, and Spring semesters, students have the option to pay in full or in half-term increments.
-Tuition for the Summer semester can be purchased a la carte at $25 per class to accommodate vacations and travel.
+Tuition for the 4-week Summer semester is $100 per student.

-Tuition for 30-minute classes, such as An Rince Beag, is $165 per student per semester.
+Tuition for 45-minute classes, such as An Rince Beag, is $200 per student per semester.
 For the Autumn, Winter, and Spring semesters, students have the option to pay in full or in half-term increments.
-Tuition for the Summer semester can be purchased a la carte at $15 per class to accommodate vacations and travel.
+Tuition for the 4-week Summer semester is $75.

 PRIVATE LESSONS